shalinda-j/CodeOrbit/docs/src/channels.md

 Each channel has a notes file associated with it to keep track of current status, new ideas, or to collaborate on building out the design for the feature that you’re working on before diving into code.

-This is similar to a Google Doc, except powered by Zed's collaborative software and persisted to our servers.
+This is similar to a Google Doc, except powered by CodeOrbit's collaborative software and persisted to our servers.

 ## Chat